Voluntary Separations of employees (Employees who Leave their organization on their own) are Voluntary retirement ( Case Laws ) - Resignation

 The Issue The issue (in State of UP vs. Achal Singh) before the bench, while considering an appeal against the Allahabad High court judgment, was whether under Rule 56 of the Uttar Pradesh Fundamental Rules as amended, an employee has unfettered right to seek voluntary retirement by serving a notice of three months to the state government or whether the state government under the explanation attached to Rule 56 of the Fundamental Rules, is authorised to decline the prayer for voluntary retirement in the public interest under clause (c) of Rule 56 of the Fundamental Rules as applicable to the State of Uttar Pradesh.

 “The Government may fill the vacancies if any.
-But that would not bring doctors of experience at senior level and exodus of doctors cannot be permitted to weaken the services when the public interest requires to serve for the sake of efficient medical profession and fulfill Directive Principles of State Policy once they found statutory expression in the rules cannot be made mockery.
+But that would not bring doctors of experience at senior level and exodus of doctors cannot be permitted to weaken the services when the public interest requires to serve for the sake of efficient medical profession and fulfil Directive Principles of State Policy once they found statutory expression in the rules cannot be made mockery.
 When services are required, denial of voluntary retirement is permissible under the Rules applicable in the State of Uttar Pradesh.”

 Central Government Employee?
 No Pension after resignation when VRS is denied – Supreme Court of India.